Public diplomacy: Background and definitions

-Over time, the concept and definition of public diplomacy have evolved, as demonstrated by the following statements from various practitioners:
+Over time, the concept and definition of public diplomacy has evolved, as demonstrated by the following statements from various practitioners:

 The most important roles public diplomacy will have to play for the United States in the current international environment will be less grand-strategic and more operational than during the Cold War.
 Support of national policy in military contingencies is one such role, and probably the most important.